55Cancri/qstd/memories/PROGRESS.md

 - ✅ Something specific to padding utilities
 - ✅ Affects `px`, `py` but not `rounded`
-- ✅ Only in distributed package context (works in gpt-v2)
+- ✅ Only in distributed package context (works in consumer-project)

 ### Hypothesis: styled() Component Issue